-3. Plaintiff Landmark Education Corporation ("Landmark") is

-an employee-owned California corporation engaged in the business of making educational programs available to the general public, as well as communities, organizations and institutions, through its more than 40 offices worldwide.
-Landmark is authorized to business in New York and maintains offices at 425 Fifth Avenue, New York, New York 10021.
+- 3. Plaintiff Landmark Education Corporation ("Landmark") is an employee-owned corporation organized and existing under the laws of the State of California, and is and was at all times mentioned herein qualified to do business in California.
+Plaintiff's principal place of business is in the City and County of San Francisco, and plaintiff is engaged in the business of making educational programs available to the general public, as well as communities, organizations and institutions, through its more than 40 offices worldwide. - 4.
+Defendant Margaret Thaler Singer ("Singer") is an individual and, upon information and belief, a resident of the County of Alameda, State of California.

-- 4. Defendant Margaret Thaler Singer ("Singer") is an individual and, upon information and belief, a resident of the County of Alameda, State of California.
-Singer is a clinical psychologist and university professor who authored and, upon information and belief, researched the book entitled CULTS IN OUR MIDST -- The Hidden Menace in Our Everyday Lives (the "Book") that was published February 15, 1995. - 5.
+Singer is a clinical psychologist and university professor who authored and, upon information and belief, researched the book entitled Cults in Our Midst -- The Hidden Menace in Our Everyday Lives (the "Book") that was published February 15, 1995. - 5.
 Defendant Janja Lalich ("Lalich") is an individual and, upon information and belief, a resident of the County of Alameda, State of California.
-Lalich co-authored and, upon information and belief, researched the Book. - 6.
-The true names and capacities of those individuals and entities named herein as Does 1 through 100, inclusive, are unknown to plaintiff at this time.
+Lalich coauthored and, upon information and belief, researched the Book. - herein as Does 1 through 100, inclusive, are unknown to plaintiff at this time.
 However, plaintiff is informed and believes, and thereon alleges, that each of said fictitiously named defendants is responsible in some manner for the event and occurrences herein alleged, or conspired in some manner with the named defendants and/or each other, and that plaintiff's damages as herein alleged were proximately caused by their conduct.
 Plaintiff will seek leave of court to amend this Complaint to state the true names and capacities of such fictitiously named defendants once they have been ascertained.